async-labs/builderbook/README.md

 ## Features

 - **Use Github as your CMS**</br>
-Write blogs, documentation, and books with Markdown.
+Write blog posts, documentation, and books with Markdown.
 Write directly on Github or your favorite code editor.

 - **Deploy in under 5 min**</br>
 Quickly deploy to your own domain using [Zeit Now](https://zeit.co/now).